rh-marketingops/fluvii/README.md

 # Getting started with _Fluvii_

+Here, we will give you a brief overview of all the major pieces you should be aware of when writing an application with _Fluvii_.
+It will make your exploration much smoother!

+We recommend copying the example `FluviiApp` we have further down in the README and follow along with that, as most of this will make a lot of sense when viewed alongside it.

 ## Understanding `*Factory` classes
-In general, you'll start by using a "Factory" class, which will generate the final object you will interface with.
+In general, you'll start with a "Factory" class, which will generate the final object that starts your application!

 These basically encapsulate the configuration step of their respective object;
 i.e. `FluviiAppFactory` helps generate a fully-configured `FluviiApp` instance.